SEAME-pt/Team06-SEAME-warm-up/Modules/Module01/JOURNAL01.md

 ### Todo
 - Complete the other warm-up modules
 - Dive into Qt
-- Keep making tests
+- Keep improving tests and find other ways of testing, and test different stuff as well like format and tidy
+- Not sure how it will be going foward, but tests specific to a section of code should only run if it was changed...
+- Research Gherkin/Cucumber further
+- Research MISRA
 ### Difficulties
 - Still a lot to improving testing wise
-- Found my C++ to be very rusty, syntax mainly, but it is coming back
+- Found my C++ to be rusty, syntax mostly, but it is coming back
 - Didn't get to learn/do everything I wanted in these 2 weeks, and I wish I didn't have to rush so much
+- Not having defined timelines for each task resulted in spending too much time on stuff that wasn't essential